michalchrzastek/Budget-Monitor/README.md

 python3 -m venv bm
 . bm/bin/activate
 ```
-> Notice **(venv)** at the start of each line in terminal, which indicates that you are working inside the virtual environment.
+> Notice **(bm)** at the start of each line in terminal, which indicates that you are working inside the virtual environment.

-4. Install Flask within the venv
+4. Install Flask within the (bm) venv
 ```
 pip3 install Flask
-pip3 insatll Flask-SQLAlchemy
+pip3 install Flask-SQLAlchemy
 ```
-4. Install Pandas within the venv
+5. Install Pandas within the (bm) venv
 ```
 pip3 install pandas
 ```
-5. Edit config.py, update location and upload folder paths
+6. Edit config.py, update location and upload folder paths
 ```
 SQLALCHEMY_DATABASE_URI
 UPLOAD_FOLDER
 ```
-6. Specify application discovery
+7. Specify application discovery
 ```
 export FLASK_APP=main.py
 ```
-7. Start the Flask app with this command:
+8. Start the Flask app with this command:
 ```
 flask run
 ```
-8. Open a web browser and enter:
+9. Open a web browser and enter:
 ```
 localhost:5000
 ```
-9. PLAY :)
+10. PLAY :)

 Optional, To Close the app and VENV